-- Bedrock's premise is that modern technology will permit a commodity to be employed as an everyday exchange mechanism, in addition to its function as a basic industrial component and a store of long-term value.
+- Bedrock's premise is that the modern technologies of encryption and blockchains will permit a commodity to be employed as an everyday exchange mechanism, in addition to its function as a basic economic component.
 To ensure this, the commodity must be vaulted before it is digitally divided. - It cannot be "based on" or "backed by" the commodity, it must verifiably be the commodity itself.
-Public confidence will depend on a one-to-one correlation of the commodity established in the vault and the "tokens" that will represent it. - Free exchanges must also be completely free of government surveillance.
+Public confidence will depend on a one-to-one correlation of the commodity established in the vault and the "tokens" that will represent it. - Free exchanges must also be completely free of government surveillance, as well as criminal interference.
 Prevention of fraudulent impersonation can and should be managed privately, and the presumption of firms and customers should default to the presumption of innocence regarding all transactions.